psaux-it/nginx-fastcgi-cache-purge-and-preload/README.md

 ### Overview

-This project addresses the challenge of automating Nginx cache purging and preloading in WordPress environments where two distinct users, WEBSERVER-USER and PHP-FPM-USER, are involved.
-NPP provides a direct solution without relying on external Nginx modules, such as the Cache Purge module.
-Instead, NPP traverses the cache directory and clears the cache, provided the PHP-FPM-USER has the necessary permissions to access the Nginx cache directory.
+This project addresses the challenge of automating Nginx cache purging and preloading in WordPress environments where two distinct users, WEBSERVER-USER and PHP-FPM-USER, are involved. **NPP** provides a direct solution without relying on external Nginx modules, such as the **Cache Purge** module.
+Instead, it clears the cache by accessing the cache directory, as long as the PHP-FPM-USER has the necessary permissions.
+Without direct interaction with Nginx, this approach offers greater flexibility in managing cache operations.

-To facilitate this, a pre-configured bash script is included, which must be run manually on the host server under the **root** user to grant the required permissions to the PHP-FPM-USER.
+To facilitate this, a pre-configured bash script is included, which cat be run manually on the host server under the **root** user to grant the required permissions to the PHP-FPM-USER.

 ### Problem Statement